 Scrolling down on this page you will find the following articles and background information:

-- The Think Again campaign update – details of developments with the campaign
+- The Think Again campaign update – background on developments of the campaign

-- Keith Howell – an ordinary man?
-Background on the publisher of the Think Again adverts and videos
+- Keith Howell – an ordinary man? - background on the publisher of nupateer.com articles, letters and videos

-- FAQs – various questions that have been asked about the Think Again campaign, including how it has been funded
+- FAQs – various questions that have been asked about nupateer.com, including how it has been funded

-- Electoral Commission requirements – including details of spend and ‘imprint’ (details of publisher and promoter)
+- Electoral Commission requirements – including details of ‘Imprint’ (details of publisher and promoter)

-The ‘Think Again’ campaign was triggered by Keith Howell’s belief that the SNP Government has tried to mislead the people of Scotland through its publically funded White Paper that is really a nationalist manifesto, and its general tactics in the Independence Referendum campaign.
+The ‘Think Again’ campaign was triggered by Keith Howell’s belief that the SNP Government tried to mislead the people of Scotland through its publically funded White Paper in 2013 that was really a nationalist manifesto, and its general tactics in the Independence Referendum campaign.

 November 2013 to February 2014 – Keith Howell considering how best to respond to the SNP Government’s misleading White Paper, and the misuse of public funds and resources in its production.
 Drafted adverts to publicise his views but encountered some trepidation amongst potential advisers and press outlets in being seen to take sides against the SNP Government.
 Keith therefore decided to proceed alone, developing a website to host a series of adverts and a video explaining his view.